noPerfection/service/RESEARCH.md

 > **Todo**
 >
-> Apply the techniques to improve the SDS code.
+> Apply the techniques to improve the noPerfection code.

 > **Todo**
 >
-> Make sure to make easy to create apps with SDS applying the practices from the code.
+> Make sure to make easy to create apps with noPerfection applying the practices from the code.

 > **Todo**
 >
-> Answer to the question, can we use the advanced patterns in the SDS to add automatically?
+> Answer to the question, can we use the advanced patterns in the noPerfection to add automatically?
-> If the answer is yes, design the SDS architecture to include the patterns internally.
+> If the answer is yes, design the noPerfection architecture to include the patterns internally.
 > If the answer is no, then make sure that they are createable using services.

 ## Architecture of Open Source Applications